Triangle Wildlife Removal Podcast

 (919) 661-0722

-Triangle Wildlife Removal & Pest Control, Inc. was founded in 1990 by Tad Bassett, who holds a B.S. in Fisheries and Wildlife Management from NC State University.
-Tad previously worked with the NC Wildlife Resources Commission before starting the company.
-He is a featured expert in the Regency Park Partnership interview on wildlife removal practices.
-The 14-person team includes staff Zoologist Derek Cline, who brings 15 years of field experience to bat removal in Durham and across Durham County.
+Triangle Wildlife Removal & Pest Control, Inc. was founded in 1990 by Tad Bassett, who earned his B.S. in Fisheries and Wildlife Management from NC State University and previously worked with the NC Wildlife Resources Commission.
+The company operates a 14-person team including staff Zoologist Derek Cline with 15 years of field experience.
+The company is a featured expert in the Regency Park Partnership interview on wildlife removal.

 NC Wildlife Control Agent Permit #DCA25000312